 Though uploading profile pictures is not available in the dashboard, Jetstream provides support for it out of the box and we’re going to enable that feature.

 To enable profile photo upload, while in the project root, go to the config folder and open jetstream.php.
 Scroll down until you find the features array.
-Uncomment Features::profilePhotos() so that the features array looks like this:
+Uncomment Features::profilePhotos()

 // tall-blog/config/jetstream.php